MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-disable-ie11.md

 This article describes how to disable Internet Explorer 11 as a standalone browser in your environment.

-> [!NOTE]
-> This article applies to Microsoft Edge version 77 or later.

 ## Prerequisites

 The following Windows updates and Microsoft Edge software are required: